Niinisalo: Niinisalo Garrison

 The Niinisalo Garrison was established in 1935.
-Since 1947 it has been the home of a field artillery unit, known since 1992 as the Artillery Regiment and later as the Artillery Brigade.
-In the beginning of 2015 the brigade was merged with the Pori Brigade.
+Since 1947 it has been the home of a field artillery unit.
+At the beginning of 2015, the brigade was merged with the Pori Brigade.
 The United Nations Training Centre was organized in Niinisalo in 1969.
 It was a unit for training Finnish peacekeepers as well as international courses for United Nations military observers.
-Since 2001 the UN Training Centre is known as the Finnish Defence Forces International Centre FINCENT.
+Since 2001 the UN Training Centre has been known as the Finnish Defence Forces International Centre FINCENT.
 It was transferred to Hyrylä in 2008, while international training was transferred to Pori Brigade in Säkylä.

 The functionalist-style main barracks were designed by architect Kalle Lehtovuori and completed in 1935.
 The officers' housing area is mainly composed of buildings originally designed by Norwegian architect Olav Selvaag in the post-World War II years.
 The garrison and its residential areas have been declared cultural environments of national significance by the Finnish National Board of Antiquities.

 In May 2022, Niinisalo hosted the international Arrow 22 exercise including Finnish troops and NATO troops from United States, United Kingdom, Estonia and Latvia.